-This guide shows you how to solve your transcription problem with a clear, three-step process.
+This guide on how to transcribe audio to text shows you how to solve your audio transcription problem with a clear, three-step process and get accurate transcripts you can actually use.

-Step 2: Transcribe audio to text
+Step 2: Transcribe Audio to Text

 Tips: